BOARD OF TRUSTEES (GOVERNANCE)

 The following provides an outline of the board of trustees areas of responsibility.

 The board of trustees is the governing body of Fairfield Farm Trust – also known as Fairfield Farm College – and it holds ultimate power and responsibility.
 The charity’s board is made up of volunteers who have to set aside their personal interests, giving their time and carrying out their duties for no payment.
 The charity benefits from the objectivity such a board brings, as well as from the skills and experience of its members.

 The board’s duty is to act in the interests of the beneficiaries (students) and in accordance with the charity’s governing documents.
 Its role is to ensure that Fairfield has a clear direction and purpose and a sense of urgency to get on with the work it was established to do.
 The board’s duty is to set clear objectives, establish priorities, safeguard the assets (money, property, equipment, human resources) and use them effectively and exclusively to benefit students.
-The board has delegated day-to-day management and operations to the Senior Management Team (SMT) ie. the CEO, Principal, Director of Resources, Support Manager and Curriculum Manager but the board remains ultimately responsible for appointing and supervising staff and for generally ensuring that the organisation is well managed and operates within agreed policies, the law and its budget.
+The board has delegated day-to-day management and operations to the Senior Leadership Team (SLT) ie. the CEO, Principal, Director of Resources, Support Manager and Curriculum Manager but the board remains ultimately responsible for appointing and supervising staff and for generally ensuring that the organisation is well managed and operates within agreed policies, the law and its budget.

 The board of trustees’ main role is that of governance; its responsibilities are to:

 - Ensure that all the charity’s activities are within the law

 - Ensure that all the charity’s activities come within its charitable objects